cantonini-syd/Active-Directory-Home-Lab/Part-7-OUs-and-Targeted-GPO.md

 | Label as | Lab Share |
 | Drive Letter | Use - Z |

 This automatically maps the network drive from Part 6 every time a user in the SYD OU signs in.
-No more asking users to manually map drives.

 ![Drive map configuration](images/55-drive-map-config.png)